-However, it is essential to note that, in case of both these ratios, a number too high might insinuate that such organisation is not utilising its assets to their full potential.
+However, it is essential to note that, in the case of both these ratios, a number too high might insinuate that such organisation is not utilising its assets to its full potential.
 Hence, investors shall bear in mind when analysing these ratios that it shall be within reasonable limits to imply that a company’s management is efficiently leveraging its current assets to manage its short-term liabilities.

 In addition to the above pointer, it shall also be noted that the decision towards which ratio is good enough to be considered varies from one industry to another.

 Essentially, ‘Current Liabilities’ itself is a sub-category in the balance sheet, and hence, there are no defined types to it.
 Nonetheless, as per accounting standards, there is a subtype to current liabilities which appears in books of companies from time to time.
 That is –

 It is a vague term that covers short-term obligations that cannot be definitively categorised as ‘Current Liabilities’.
 When recording this type of current liabilities, accountants might sometimes leave a footnote in its regard to explain why that item has been posted under ‘Other Current Liabilities’.

 These items or financial events usually are not significant enough because they do not directly contribute to an organisation’s core operations.
 Hence, for the sake of simplicity and transparency, these items are lumped together sans further classification under this head.